-The course aims to introduce to the student how the information resources are managed in a business corporate.
-The material covered in this course includes the impact of IT on Business, the IT strategy, the IT Governance, IT processes.
-It planning, the CIO and his roles in Business, and IT organization.
+The course aims to extend students' detailed knowledge of the business environment by introducing students to how information resources are managed in business environment.
+The material covered in this course includes the impact of IT on business, T strategy, IT governance, IT processes, IT planning, and the role of the CIO within the organization.